tombowers/AppCore/README.md

 AppCore is a lightweight .Net library for simplifying common operations, and speeding up development.

 ### Easy database access for Sql Server and MySql.

+#### Installation
+There are Nuget packages available for both SQL Server and MySQL.
+Use one of the following commands in your Nuget package manager console.

+`Install-Package Invisual.Data.SqlServer`

+or

+`Install-Package Invisual.Data.MySql`

 #### Prepare a select query and process the results into a collection of objects
 ```C#